How To: Export Data via the Reboot Motion API

 Welcome!
 This tutorial walks you through the process of creating a Data Export via the Reboot Motion API.
 For more information about the endpoints included in this tutorial, or any other endpoint, you can check out our API documentation.

-Note: You will need an API Key to interact with the API endpoints mentioned in this tutorial.
-API Keys are available to all active Reboot Motion customers.
-If you do not already have an API Key from Reboot Motion, you can generate one from your Reboot Motion Dashboard.
+Note: You will need a valid Access Token (or legacy API Key) to interact with the API endpoints mentioned in this tutorial.
+Access to the Reboot Motion API is available to all active Reboot Motion customers, and you can find authentication-related documentation in the Reboot Motion API Documentation.

 First, let’s take a look at the Reboot Motion API documentation for Data Export.
 You'll notice an endpoint: